Diflucan, 150 mg capsules 4 pcs

 Interaction

-The concomitant use of fluconazole with the following drugs is contraindicated
+Concomitant use of fluconazole with the following drugs is contraindicated

-Hinidine: Although there have been no appropriate in vitro or in vivo studies, concomitant use of fluconazole and quinidine may also lead to inhibition of quinidine metabolism.
-The use of quinidine is associated with prolongation of the QT interval and in some cases with the development of ventricular tachycardic arrhythmias of the “pirouette” type.
+Quinidine: Although adequate in vitro or in vivo studies have not been conducted, concomitant use of fluconazole and quinidine may also result in inhibition of quinidine metabolism.
+The use of quinidine is associated with prolongation of the QT interval and in some cases with the development of torsade de pointes (TdP).

 Drugs affecting fluconazole